 SAFETY AND CODES

-What Design Codes are Critical to Be Aware of When Designing Pressure Vessels?
+What Design Standards are Critical to Be Aware of When Designing Pressure Vessels?

 The purpose of using design codes is to standardize requirements and to minimize risk for designers, manufacturers, and those working with pressure vessels.
 As such, codes have been developed over the years using industry experience and best practices.